uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 This technique works well when your corpus contains text similar in style or structure to the imagined document, since it places the search directly into the “semantic neighborhood” where relevant answers live.
 However, it might fail if the general style differs too much from the actual corpus.

-Additionally, this requires a query-time LLM generation of the hypothetical document which can be quite costly at scale.
+Additionally, HyDE requires a query-time LLM generation of the hypothetical document which can be quite costly at scale.
-Therefore, HyDE is rarely used in practice unless you have a very specific use case.
+Therefore, this method is rarely used in practice unless you have a very specific use case.

 The most promising approach is outlined in the Anthropic paper [Contextual Retrieval](https://www.anthropic.com/news/contextual-retrieval).
 Here, the authors evaluated the above methods and found them lacking for most practical use cases.

-Instead, they propose to postprocess every chunk by adding the document or a document summary and asking an LLM to generate a contextualized chunk.
+Instead, they proposed to postprocess every chunk by adding the document or a document summary and asking an LLM to generate a contextualized chunk.

 Here is an example prompt to accomplish this: